tkimhofer/msbrowser/README.md

 [![HitCount](http://hits.dwyl.io/tkimhofer/msbrowser.svg)](http://hits.dwyl.io/tkimhofer/msbrowser)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**MSbrowser** is an R package providing a web-browser-based visualisation tool for parameter fine-tuning of xcms peak picking algorighms.
+**MSbrowser** is an R package providing a web-browser-based application for **parameter fine-tuning of xcms peak picking algorighms**.

-The tool is designed for fast and easy xcms parameter testing and peak picking performance optimisation.
-It is designed for gaining insight into LC-MS data structure and the effects different peak picking algorithm parameters have on peak picking performance.
+The app is designed for fast and easy xcms parameter testing and peak picking performance optimisation.
+Different visualisation allow to gain insight into the LC-MS data structure and the effects different peak picking algorithm parameters have on peak picking performance.

-The tool is implemented in a user-friendly web-application framework that can be executed on a local computer running R or assessed via a web-application.
+MSbrowser is implemented in a user-friendly web-application framework that can be executed on a local computer running R or assessed via a web-link.

+# Installation and app launching
+Installation is performed with the following R commands

+``
+if(!'devtools' %in% installed.packages()[,1]) install.packages('devtools')
+devtools::install_github('tkimhofer/msbrowser')

+msbrowser::startApp()
+``

+# Documentation
 Provided is a short tutorial that highlights the different functionalities and provides a step-by-step guidance for less experienced users.

+# Support